Updated April 5, 2022 . AmFam Team

-Full-scale security systems, such as Frontpoint, include sensors that can detect unusual activity around your home, monitors/cameras that security professionals can use to spot intruders, and a control panel that allows you to arm or disarm your system, as well as customize your security preferences.
-Frontpoint security systems also include the following safety features:
+Full-scale security systems include sensors that can detect unusual activity around your home, monitors/cameras that security professionals can use to spot intruders, and a control panel that allows you to arm or disarm your system, as well as customize your security preferences.
+Smart home security system also includes the following safety features:

 Other safety sensors.
-With Frontpoint, you’re not only safe from burglars and intruders, you’ll also be notified if there’s fire, smoke or a water leak in your home.
-Frontpoint is an incredibly customizable system, with additional safety and security options you can choose from.
-And if you’re an American Family customer, you can get a discount on your insurance, too!
+With many full-scale security systems, you’re not only safe from burglars and intruders, you’ll also be notified if there’s fire, smoke or a water leak in your home.

 Not only do finely-manicured bushes, shrubs and trees look good, but they can discourage criminals from breaking in to your home.